Follow us on

 Ultrasound can provide real-time feedback and can help guide injections in and around tendons, joints and nerves.
 The use of ultrasound improves the accuracy of the injection of corticosteroids, hyaluronic acid or other therapies such as Platelet Rich Plasma (PRP), Prolotherapy, Stem Cells or Lipogems.
 Ultrasound can also be used diagnostically to help determine which structures are generating pain.

 Precise placement of the regenerative injection (PRP or Stem Cells) or Tenex microtip requires a level of expertise and skill to target the diseased tissue.
-Dr. Sussman has both the expertise in musculoskeletal ultrasound and in minimally invasive procedures that are rarely found in traditional orthopedic practices.
+Our physicians have both the expertise in musculoskeletal ultrasound and in minimally-invasive procedures that are rarely found in traditional orthopedic practices.

 Currently any physician can purchase an ultrasound machine and bill for diagnostic and interventional ultrasound without having received any training.
 A lack of defined training standards is problematic and not all physicians performing MSK Ultrasounds are adequately trained.